SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 	>**Important**: Once configured, the domain name cannot be changed.
 Make sure to use the name finally desired.

-5. Provide the URL for the Cumulocity tenant (cloud or on-premise). e.g. "https://&lt;tenant-domain&gt;.cumulocity.com".
+5. Provide the URL for the Cumulocity tenant (cloud or on-premise), e.g. "https://&lt;tenant-domain&gt;.cumulocity.com".

 	`* Enter cloud URL (optional):`